ministryofjustice/opg-use-an-lpa/service-front/app/README.md

 To edit the Welsh we can open messages.po in poedit, and do `Translate->Update from POT` from messages.pot .
 Edit any new or edited translations, then save the file.

-At the moment the file that we get back from translation (a `.po` file) has some incorrect syntax in that breaks our html output.
-Essentially the poedit software tries to be helpful and replaces all instances of " with the more linguistically correct “ and ”.
+The poedit software tries to be helpful and replaces all instances of " with the more linguistically correct “ and ”.
 This is unwanted within html tags.

+This can be fixed by holding ctrl as you type a quote. (or ctrl shift for double quote)

+If you fail to do the above when typing quotes used within html tags, the po file will have incorrect quotes, which would break our html output.

-You'll need to reset those before moving onto the next step
+You'll need to reset those by hand before moving onto the next step

 You may use a substitution like:
 ```